liquidinvestigations/node/docs/Bbb.md

 liquid-core = liquidinvestigations/core:tmp-admin-show-oauth2
 ```
 Then run `liquid deploy` again.
-That version will match criteria for the BBB frontend OIDC + it will allow to have a new section "oauth2 provider" with manual access to add new oauth2 app.
+That version will match criteria for the BBB frontend OIDC.

 Now, to deploy liquid with the BBB frontend, you should get the credentials from your BBB server, to do so, connect to the BBB server and use the bbb-conf tool like this :
 `/usr/bin/bbb-conf --secret`